 While most Spaniards are horrified when they see or hear about overt racism in Spain, their usual response is to insist that Spain is “not a racist country,” something that can intensify, rather than de-escalate the suffering caused by racism.
 Many Spaniards, including those at the university, know little to nothing about structural or institutional racism, and lack critical consciousness about Spain’s colonial past in Latin American and Africa, and its implication in the racism that continues here to this day.
-In fact, many Spaniards continue to see the conquest and colonization of the Americas as a source of Spanish pride, and to deny the reality that it is the Spanish colonization of Guinea, and not immigration, that has given rise to the Afro-Spanish population in Spain.
-There is much work to be done here, and Tufts-Skidmore is proud to play a role in supporting the grassroots efforts of racialized communities in Spain to raise consciousness around issues of race and racism in Spain.
+Unfortunately, many Spaniards continue to see the conquest and colonization of the Americas as a source of Spanish pride, and to deny the reality that Afro-Spaniards are the product of the Spanish colonization of Guinea, and not immigration.
+There is MUCH work to be done here, and Tufts-Skidmore is proud to play a role in supporting the grassroots efforts of racialized communities in Spain to raise consciousness around issues of race and racism in Spain.

 In general, the Program recommends that all students, of Color and White, resist racist attitudes and practices openly, whether they are exposed to them in Spain, in the United States or in any other part of the world.

 In the event of a racist incident, no matter how slight, the Program Director insists that you report it to her immediately so that she and the staff can validate your experience, offer you the support and guidance that you need, and so that the incident may be documented and shared with the appropriate authorities.